NoahDeltoroSmyth/backend-top-secrets/README.md

 2. get a user able to sign in using email & password
 3. get a user able to create secrets using POST to `/api/v1/secrets`
 4. get a user able to view secrets by GET to `/api/v1/secrets`
+5. get a user able to sign out

 ## Dependencies